Questions we answer in this guide:

 The police may also have the power to seize and, in some cases, destroy the uninsured vehicle (see our guide on when the police can seize your vehicle for more information).
-The consequences could be even more severe if your case ends up in front of a court, including a fine of up to £5,000 and a driving ban.
+The consequences could be even more severe if your case ends up in front of a court and may include a driving band or an unlimited fine.

 For motorists convicted for causing death while driving uninsured, the punishment is up to 2 years in prison, an unlimited fine and a driving ban of at least 12 months.

 When you do finally get your licence back, you'll likely find your insurance premiums will be much more expensive than they were before – particularly in the 4 years from the date of the offence that this remains on your driving record, perhaps even longer where the offence was more serious and resulted in a criminal conviction.